FDA Distinguished Alumni Award Recipients

-Mr. William B. Schultz' career has included key "counsel" positions at FDA and it parent organization, the Department of Health and Human Services (HHS).
-In addition, he has defended or oversaw the defense of FDA regulatory authority and enforcement actions that have provided benchmarks which are being used by FDA's current "counsels".
+Mr. William B. Schultz' career has included key "counsel" positions at FDA and its parent organization, the Department of Health and Human Services (HHS).
+In addition, he has defended or overseen the defense of FDA regulatory authority and enforcement actions that have provided benchmarks which are being used by FDA's current "counsels".
 Mr. Schultz has argued FDA's positions before both the US Court of Appeals as well as the US Supreme Court.
-His is a standout in his profession and has been presented awards by his peers and other organization.
+His is a standout in his profession and has been presented awards by his peers and other organizations.

 Kathryn Zoon, Ph.D., NIAID, NIH

 Kathryn Zoon, Ph.D. has a long and distinguished career as a government researcher, manager, mentor and leader.
 Kathy worked at FDA's Center for Biologics Evaluation and Research (CBER) from 1980 to 2002, first as a bench scientist of human interferons, then as the Center Director (1992 - 2002).
 She is a well-recognized champion for scientific excellence and led the Center at a time of enormous growth and change.
 Kathy left FDA in 2002 to serve as principal Deputy Director at NIH's National Cancer Institute.
 In 2006, Kathy joined NIH's National Institute for Allergy and Infectious Diseases to continue her research on the structure and function of human interferons.
 She also serves on the World Health Organization (WHO) Expert Committee on Biological Standardization.
 Since leaving FDA, Kathy continues her leadership in public health and the development of new therapies to enhance public health.
 Kathy's work represents the best in bridging drug and vaccine development with regulatory review, evaluation and marketing approval.